 Hyperkalemia is a common clinical problem that is most often a result of impaired urinary potassium excretion due to acute or chronic kidney disease (CKD) and/or disorders or drugs that inhibit the renin-angiotensin-aldosterone axis.
 Therapy for hyperkalemia due to potassium retention is ultimately aimed at inducing potassium loss [1,2].

 In some cases, the primary problem is movement of potassium out of the cells, even though the total body potassium may be reduced.
 Redistributive hyperkalemia most commonly occurs in uncontrolled hyperglycemia (eg, diabetic ketoacidosis or hyperosmolar hyperglycemic state).
 In these disorders, hyperosmolality and insulin deficiency are primarily responsible for the transcellular shift of potassium from the cells into the extracellular fluid, which can be reversed by the administration of fluids and insulin.
 Many of these patients have a significant deficit in whole body potassium and must be monitored carefully for the development of hypokalemia during therapy.
-(See "Treatment of diabetic ketoacidosis and hyperosmolar hyperglycemic state in adults", section on 'Potassium depletion'.)
+(See "Diabetic ketoacidosis and hyperosmolar hyperglycemic state in adults: Treatment", section on 'Potassium replacement'.)

 The treatment and prevention of hyperkalemia will be reviewed here.
 The causes, diagnosis, and clinical manifestations of hyperkalemia are discussed separately.
 (See "Causes and evaluation of hyperkalemia in adults" and "Clinical manifestations of hyperkalemia in adults".)